Love + War (Lillian Axe album)

 Love + War is the second studio album by the American glam metal band Lillian Axe, released in 1989.
 The album was reissued and remastered by Metal Mind Productions in 2007.
-"My Number" was originally written and recorded by the NWOBHM era band Girl for their first album, Sheer Greed (1980).
+"My Number" was originally written and recorded by the NWOBHM-era band Girl for their first album, Sheer Greed (1980).
 The album cover features Sharon Case, who made appearances on General Hospital.

 Critical reception

-In 2005, Love + War was ranked number 296 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Love + War was ranked number 296 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.